uasal/uasal.github.io/_pages/OpenSource.md

 - poke, a python libary for Polarization Ray Tracing and Gaussian Beamlet Decomposition developed by UASAL supported by a NASA Space Technology Graduate Research Opportunity, [poke](https://github.com/Jashcraf/poke) (pronounced poh-keh).
 - The [Space Hardware Handbook](https://uasal.github.io/spacehardwarehandbook-public/) an open space instrumentation development reference hosted on [github](https://github.com/uasal/spacehardwarehandbook-public)

-Members of the lab are active in many other programs, including the University of Arizona [Astronomy Camp](https://www.astronomycamp.org), the [Tucson Initiative for Minority Engagement in Science and TEchnology Program (TIMESTEP)](https://lavinia.as.arizona.edu/~timestep/), and [the Steward Observatory Diversity, Equity, and Inclusion initiative](https://sites.google.com/view/sodei).